Narbonne: Jewish community of Narbonne

 In the 11th and 12th centuries, Narbonne was home to an important Jewish exegetical school, which played a pivotal role in the growth and development of the Zarphatic (Judæo-French) and Shuadit (Judæo-Provençal) languages in medieval France.
 Jews had settled in Narbonne from about the 5th century CE, with a community that numbered about 2,000 people in the 12th century.
-At this time, Narbonne was frequently mentioned in medieval Talmudic works in connection with its scholars.
+At this time, Narbonne was frequently mentioned in medieval Talmudic works in connection with its Jewish scholars.
 One source, Abraham ibn Daud of Toledo, gives them an importance similar to the Jewish exilarchs of Babylon.
+Furthermore, the Jewish community of Narbonne was home to the Benveniste and Kalonymos, two wealthy families of Sephardic Jewish scholars and noblemen established in medieval France, Germany, Spain, and other countries in Southern Europe.
 In the 12th and 13th centuries, the community went through a series of ups and downs before settling into extended decline.